 |'I come, I see, I conquer.'|

 There are two major types of synthesis.
 Fusional languages shove a lot of grammatical information into their affixes.
 The ending -i in the Latin examples above fuses together information about who conquers and when the conquest takes place.
 Each affix contains multiple pieces of grammatical information.

 More commonly, synthetic languages divide grammatical information into separate affixes.
 Such agglutinative languages often add strings of affixes to form words.
 Each affix contains one piece of grammatical information.

 |'We are at your house.'|

 Many languages are not synthetic at all, and require few if any affixes.
 Such languages are analytic.
-In such languages, the vast majority of morphemes are individual, usable words in their own right.
+In analytic languages, the vast majority of morphemes are individual, usable words in their own right.
 Modern English has this tendency: learn is a root morpheme and a word in its own right, while equivalent Italian root impar- must take on affixes that turn it into a usable word, such as imparo 'I learn' or imparare 'to learn'.
 Compare this to a Mandarin Chinese word like 喝 (hē) 'drink', which never takes affixes.
 Analytic languages may employ periphrasis, compounding and word order to convey the kind of information explicitly marked in synthetic languages.

 Crucially, all of the terms in this section represent general tendencies rather than exceptionless rules.
 Languages aren't purely synthetic or analytic.
 Synthetic languages have words that cannot attach to affixes, while analytic languages may use separate words to mark grammatical function in a way strongly reminiscent of affixation.